rockset/rockset-js/packages/cli/README.md

 OPTIONS
   -h, --help  show CLI help

-DESCRIPTION
-  List all of the entities in the current project.
-Note: this does not list entities on remote.
-For that, please use
-     the API endpoints present in 'rockset api:...'
 ```

 _See code: [src/commands/local/queryLambda/list.ts](./src/commands/local/queryLambda/list.ts)_

 ## `rockset local:resolve NAME`

-Resolve the absolute path of an entity in the current project.
+resolve the absolute path of an entity in the current project

 ```
 USAGE
   $ rockset local:resolve NAME

 ARGUMENTS
-  NAME  The fully qualified name of the entity you wish to resolve
+  NAME  the fully qualified name of the lambda you wish to resolve (eg. "{workspace}.{name}")

 OPTIONS
-  -e, --entity=lambda|workspace  [default: lambda] the type of entity you wish to resolve -h, --help                     show CLI help --[no-]exists                  Return with an error if file does not exist --sql                          Return the SQL file path.
-Only for Query Lambdas.
+  -e, --entity=lambda|workspace  [default: lambda] the type of entity you wish to resolve -h, --help                     show CLI help --[no-]exists                  return with an error if file does not exist --sql                          return the SQL file path (only for Query Lambdas)

-DESCRIPTION
-  Resolve the absolute path of an entity in the current project.

-     You must specify the fully qualified name of the entity: eg. 'commons.foo'.

-     You must specify the type of entity that will be resolved.
+EXAMPLES
+  $ rockset local:resolve commons.myLambda
+  $ rockset local:resolve commons.myLambda --sql
 ```

 _See code: [src/commands/local/resolve.ts](./src/commands/local/resolve.ts)_

 ## `rockset local:serve`

-Start a development server that allows you to execute Query Lambdas from your local project from a development UI.
+start development server and open the Developer UI.
+Used to configure parameters and execute SQL files in your local project

 ```
 USAGE